Plong-Wasin/vikunja-enhancements/README.md

 - **Selecting Tasks:** Click on rows to select; use Shift+Click for ranges or Ctrl/Cmd+Click for multi-select.
 - **Editing Titles:** Double-click or press the pencil icon next to a task title to edit inline.
-- **Marking Done:** Use checkboxes in the “Done” column to toggle task completion, supports bulk updates.
+- **Marking Done:** Use checkboxes in the "Done" column to toggle task completion, supports bulk updates.
 - **Changing Priority:** Select priority from dropdown menus, supports bulk updates.
 - **Editing Dates:** Change Due, Start, or End dates with convenient date pickers.
 - **Adjust Progress:** Double-click progress cells and enter values (0–100%) for quick updates.
 - **Manage Assignees and Labels:** Click cells to open searchable selection menus with avatars and quick add/remove.
 - **Drag & Drop:** Drag selected rows to reorder or set parent tasks in the hierarchy; drag onto projects menu to move tasks between projects.
-- **Add New Task:** Use the “Add a task…” input field above the table to quickly create new tasks.
+- **Add New Task:** Use the "Add a task…" input field above the table to quickly create new tasks.

 ---